 Speech and Language:

-Brehm Summer Program has two full-time ASHA certified speech-language pathologists on staff.
+Brehm Summer Program has a full-time ASHA-certified speech-language pathologist on staff.
 They conduct social language groups and work with students in the area of reading comprehension.

 Reading Comprehension classes will incorporate excerpts from fiction and nonfiction sources that follow the program themes.
 Assistive Technology software will be available for students during summer program.